 .”
 Approximately 1,000 history professionals from North America will gather at this premier professional development opportunity, which is making its first appearance in Minnesota in 74 years.
 Over the past decade, AASLH has awarded approximately 10 percent of all of its Awards of Merit to history projects in Minnesota.
 2014 offers Minnesota the opportunity not only to learn from its national colleagues, but also to share the best examples of its innovative, groundbreaking, and highly professional work.

-NOTE: This scholarship project will only be available for the April 11 & June 13, 2014 deadlines.
+This scholarship project will only be available for the June 13, 2014 deadline

 NEED AND RATIONALE

 , like any group of people, benefit from continuing education for its volunteers and staff.
 In the past decade, history and historic preservation enterprises have used the power of history to improve, shape, and nurture their communities.
 In order to maintain currency with best practices, it is urgent that volunteers, board members, and staff of eligible applicants seek continuing education from one of the nation’s premier historical associations while it is in Minnesota.